 The ease with which individuals with minimal to no security background can deploy insecure web applications coupled with a rise in client-side vulnerabilities have driven the efficacy of water hole attacks higher.
 One need only visit a bookstore or websites detailing web application development – whether JSP, ASP or some other framework – to see that these instructional materials, while suitable in teaching proper coding methods, fail to discuss key concepts in basic web security such as input sanitization, architecture, etc. Malicious users that now focus on client-side attacks, as server-side threats are on the decline; further exploit this gap in knowledge.
 In short, the confluence of these two factors contributes to the continued prevalence of the threat of waterholing.

 The continued use of the Internet by employees of both the public and private sectors in the course of their expected tasks coupled with the vulnerabilities found in existing technologies and platforms has created an environment where threats such as APTs and spear phishing spread easily with waterholing.

 How to detect and combat waterhole attacks?

 In reality, the solution to this problem is three-fold.
 First, employees or individuals at risk should be made aware of the threat associated with their Internet activity.
 Second, the instruction made available to web developers should include security alongside functionality.
-Third, web security vendors should ensure their network or endpoint security offerings are able to detect water hole attacks as they happen, or partner with a malicious website detection solutions provider as a means to prevent their products from being used as enabling mechanisms for waterholing and other web attacks.
+Third, web security vendors should ensure their network or endpoint security offerings are able to detect water hole attacks as they happen, or partner with a malicious website as a means to prevent their products from being used as enabling mechanisms for waterholing and other web attacks.